 Learn Insight About USB Flash Drive!

-Summary: A USB flash drive is made up of a flash memory data storage device with an integrated USB interface.
+Summary: A USB flash drive comprises a flash memory data storage device with an integrated USB interface.
 Compared with an optical disc, a USB flash drive is smaller, removable, rewritable.
-It can be used to store different types of files, including photos, videos, music, and so on.
+It can store different files, including photos, videos, music, and so on.

 The most commonly seen specifications of USB Flash Drive: